 Find the best Warehousing & Fulfillment company by filling out the form below, or Click Here to continue reading our page Choosing the Best Location for a Warehousing and Shipping

 Many small and medium sized businesses are searching for a warehousing and shipping company to store and ship their goods for them.
-But determining where the fulfillment company should be located can be a great challenge.
+But determining where the warehouse or fulfillment company should be located can be a great challenge.

 Many businesses would prefer for a fulfillment company to be located right down the street.
 This way, they can easily travel to them to check on stock and in case there are any issues.
 In some cases, it might be best: